 The authors have the opportunity to perform technical corrections, which may be reviewed by the editor to verify requested corrections and prevent further revisions, which are not permitted at this stage.

-After final acceptance, the manuscript is typeset by the Copernicus Publications Production Office, proofread by the authors, and published as a discussion paper on the CPD website.
+After final acceptance, the manuscript is published as a discussion paper on the CPD website.
 Public accessibility, archiving, and citability are guaranteed from this moment on (usually about 2–8 weeks after submission).

 Upon online publication your paper is open for public review and discussion.
 The discussion phase represents a unique opportunity to engage in an iterative and developmental reflective process.
 During this phase interactive comments can be published by designated referees (anonymous or named) and all interested members of the scientific community (named).
 All participants are encouraged to stimulate further deliberation rather than simply to defend their position.
 This enhancement lead process is offered to maximize the impact of the article.
 Normally, every discussion paper receives at least two referee comments.
 Authors are invited to take an active role in the debate by posting author comments as a response to referee comments and short comments of the scientific community as soon as possible in order to stimulate further discussion by interested scientists.
 For more information see interactive public discussion.

 After the open discussion, the authors are expected to publish a response to all comments within four weeks, in case they have not done so during the open discussion.
 Based on the responses, the editor either invites the authors to submit a revised manuscript or directly rejects the manuscript or asks the authors for further revisions until a final decision is reached.
 If necessary he or she may also consult referees in the same way as during the completion of a traditional peer-review process.